kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - REFL_CODE/YYYY/phase/abcd/DDD.txt  phase analysis

-- REFL_CODE/Files/ - various output files and plots will be placed here
+- REFL_CODE/Files/ - various output files and plots will be placed here.
+For water levels, everything is stored with an additional folder with the station name

 - ORBITS/YYYY/nav/autoDDD0.YYn - GPS broadcast orbit file

 - ORBITS/YYYY/sp3/ - sp3 files of orbits - these use names from the archives.

-RINEX files downloaded from archives are not stored by this code.
-In fact, quite the opposite.
+The RINEX files downloaded from archives are not stored by this code.
+Or at least not deliberately.
 If they are being translated, they are deleted.

-Do not keep your only copy of RINEX files in your default directory.
+If translating your own files, you should take care to not keep your only copy in your default directory.
+If they are stored in $REFL_CODE/YYYY/rinex/abcd you will be fine.

 You do not need precise orbits to do GNSS-IR.
 We only use them as a convenience.
 Generally we use multi-GNSS sp3 files.
 See the <code>rinex2snr</code> documentation for more details on